whatifif/handgesture/README.md

 5. [Mano Motion](https://www.manomotion.com/): smartphone camera

-## chalenging points
+## Chalenging points

 1. using a webcam not using 3D sensor or depth camera

 2. detecting the subtle gestures at real time

-3. deep learning at smartphone if possible
+3. deep learning running at smartphone

-## work flow
+## Work flow

 1. defining as many hand gestures as possible to cover all the keys on a keyboard.